r4stl1n/peca/README.md

     designed to help with data gathering during the OSCP

 ##### Features:
-	* Collects all ssh keys in root/usershome
+	* Collects ssh keys from root and home directories
-	* Collects .bash* related files for same
+	* Collects .bash* from root and home directories
-	* Collects passwd/shadow files from machine
+	* Collects passwd/shadow/group files
 	* Collects IPTable data
+        * Collects webservice logs from popular services

 ##### Use: